1990s

 1995

-Work on the cottage continued, was completed and brought into use towards the end of the year.
-Decorated and furbished in traditional Dales style, 90% of the work was carried out by volunteer tradesman, 10% by local contractors with a total cost of approximately £13,000.
+Work on the cottage continued, completed and brought into use towards the end of the year.
+Decorated and furbished in traditional Dales style, 90% of the work was carried out by volunteer tradesman, 10% by local contractors which helped to keep down the costs of the project.

 1996